beads89/pizza-parlor/README.md

 ** Tests **

 Describe: Pizza();
-Test: It should create a pizza with undefined values since no size or toppings are applied yet
+Test: It should create a pizza with size, toppings and price based on user input
-Code: let testPizza = new Pizza();
+Code: let testingPizza = new Pizza("large", "mushroom");
-Expected output: Create a pizza with a size and toppings
+Expected output: Pizza {pizzaSize: "large", pizzaTopping: "mushroom"}

-Describe: Pizza.prototype.completeLarge = function() {
+Describe: Pizza.prototype.size
-Test: It should display a large pizza with both ingredients
+Test: It should calculate size and cost depending on user input
 Code: finishedPizza.completeLarge();
 Expected output: Large Pepperoni Mushroom